Hofstra Institutional Review Board

 Use of Humans as Research Subjects

-All research involving humans as subjects conducted under the aegis of Hofstra University (including research conducted by faculty, students and others) will be guided by the principles of the Belmont Report.
-Additionally, all externally sponsored research involving humans as subjects, both Federal and non-Federal, shall be conducted in full compliance with Federal Policy, published as Code of Federal Regulations Title 45, Part 46 (effective July 14, 2009), a document often referred to as the "Common Rule."
+All research involving humans as subjects conducted under the aegis of Hofstra University will be guided by the principles of the Belmont Report.
+All externally sponsored research involving humans as subjects, both Federal and non-Federal, shall be conducted in full compliance with Federal Policy, published as Code of Federal Regulations Title 45, Part 46 (effective November 16, 2015), a document often referred to as the "Common Rule."

 Activities that involve humans as subjects of study are subject to review and approval by a University committee known as the Institutional Review Board or IRB.
 In some cases, the proposed research may pose no real risk to individuals and, therefore, may be considered exempt from IRB review.